 The first step in the custom report builder is to set the properties of report you're building.

 This is a decision point.
 Once chosen, these settings cannot be altered for a particular report: you can only change them by starting a new report from scratch.
-Once you click "save" on this step, the only editable fields in this tab are the name of the report and the type of report – but your 'object' selections are locked in.
+Once you click on this step, the only editable fields in this tab are the name of the report and the type of report – but your 'object' selections are locked in.

 Standard Report: For making complete lists of data.
 The Standard Report displays all records (within the confines of any limiting criteria).
 Use this report when you want a list of all entries for detailed micro-level reports: every individual supporter, every individual donation, every individual event registration, etc.

 Aggregate Report: Summarizes data by reducing multiple records that have the same value for a particular field into a single record.
 It can then sum, count, or apply other aggregate functions to the details of the group to provide a more summarized data.
 Use this report when you want to see more macro-level analysis such as supporters registered by date, donations by tracking code, online actions by chapter, etc. Aggregate reports have some options not available in standard reports (mostly in the Columns tab, covered in Step 3); however, all standard report options are also available in aggregate reports.

 Choose objects for this report

 Select an object or objects on which you wish to report via a drop-down menu.
 Objects = database tables.Check out this brief table summary to see a list of commonly-used objects.

 Once you choose objects (or tables), only data stored on those tables is available in your report.